polterguy/micro/README.md

 ![alt screenshot](screenshots/screenshot-11.png)

-Notice the column the above table is rendered in, also have the _'bg air-inner shaded rounded'_ classes associated with it, in addition to that we're using the Sea Breeze skin.
+Notice the widget the above table is rendered within, also have the _'bg air-inner shaded rounded'_ classes associated with it, in addition to that we're using the Sea Breeze skin.

 ## Extension widgets